pantheon-systems/documentation/source/_docs/clear-caches.md

 ---
 title: Clearing Caches for Drupal and WordPress
-description: Learn how to purge varnish for Drupal and WordPress sites on Pantheon.
+description: Learn how to purge Varnish for Drupal and WordPress sites on Pantheon.
 categories: [developing]
 tags: [varnish]
 keywords: varnish, cache, clear cache, caching, drupal, wordpress, cookies